nzdjb/2a1b.com/articles/arbitrary-code-exec-in-balatro.md

 ### Using safe serialization formats
 Don't!
 Load!
 Code!

 This issue resulted from a mechanism used for loading code being used to load data.
 Using a format that doesn't represent executable code is a safer approach.
-JSON, protobuf and XML are popular choices.
+JSON and protobuf are popular choices.
 Even then, it's important to make sure that the deserializer does not have any "helpful" features that can result in code execution.

 ### Sandboxing
 If you really must load code, ensure it's done in a manner that limits the functionality it has access to.